turingschool/curriculum-site/module2/projects/coupon-codes-api/index.md

 ## Functionality Overview

 * A Coupon belongs to a Merchant
+* An Invoice optionally belongs to a Coupon.
+An invoice may only have one coupon.
+  * Note: When creating this new association on Invoice, your existing tests will fail unless the association is optional.
+Use these guides as a reference.
+  * You are not required to build functionality for a user applying a coupon to an invoice, but can instead use test data, Rails console or seed data to add coupons to existing invoices to verify behavior.
 * You should be full CRUD functionality for coupons with criteria/restrictions defined below:
    - A merchant can have a maximum of 5 activated coupons in the system at one time.
    - A merchant cannot delete a coupon, rather they can activate/deactivate them.